reifukuzawa/reifukuzawa.github.io/projects/dreamdowsvr.md

 ## **Technology & Vision**
 Built using **Unreal Engine/Unity**, DreamdowsXP leverages real-time rendering, physics-based interactions, and haptic feedback for an engaging experience.
 By merging nostalgia with VR, we aim to evoke comfort and familiarity while demonstrating the emotional power of immersive technology.

+*Formatted using ChatGPT for improved readability and structure.*